manoj-ayyappan/csc510_SE_Project_layons/README.md

 4. Navigate to the BACKEND directory `CSC510_SE_PROJECT_Spring23/backend` and run `npm install` to install the dependencies for the backend.
 5. Start the Angular development server by running `ng serve` OR `npm start` in the FRONTEND directory.
 6. Start the Node.js backend server by running `node server.js` in the BACKEND directory.
-7. Open a web browser and go to `http://localhost:4200` to access the Job Search Portal.
+7. Open a web browser and go to `http://localhost:4200` to access LayOns.

 Below are the config files: